 For people living with the long-term effects of brain injury, the idea of dating can be a daunting and challenging prospect.

-Brain injury survivor Kathryn, 60, found dating and intimacy very challenging following her haemorrhage but explains that with time, and after many emotional highs and lows, she was able to again meet people.
+Brain injury survivor Kathryn found dating and intimacy very challenging following her haemorrhage but explains that with time, and after many emotional highs and lows, she again felt able to meet people.

 “Apparently my speech became slurred and I was making no sense, as if I had had a stroke and was unable to converse.
 He heard me collapse and go into seizure.”

 Kathryn’s partner phoned an ambulance and she was transferred to hospital for emergency surgery.
 After a number of operations, Kathryn slowly began to recover.

 However, she was left with a host of issues including partial vision, speech and walking problems, cognitive impairment, acute fatigue, anxiety and low-self esteem.

 Kathryn said: “Just before my haemorrhage, my partner and I had decided to take a break from each other.
 But a week after I returned home from hospital, he walked out on me